Conformal invariance and quantum non-locality in critical hybrid circuits: Results on rectangular circuits

 \section{Results on rectangular circuits}

 In this section we present results of numerical simulation of the Clifford circuits defined in Sec.~\ref{sec:bcft}.
-Unless otherwise noted, we will take the circuit with length $L = 512$ (measured in {the} number of qubits), and {varying the} depth {up to} $T = 1024$, (measured in {the} number of unitary layers).
-The simulation follows the standard algorithm in Ref.~\cite{gottesman9807heisenberg, aaronson0406chp, nielsen2010qiqc}, and the computation of entanglement entropies~\cite{Fattal2004stabilizer, hamma0406ground, hamma0409bipartite, Klappenecker2002stabilizer, Linden2013stabilizer} is done in the ``clipped gauge''~\cite{nahum2017KPZ, li1901hybrid}.
+Unless otherwise noted, we will take the circuit with length $L = 512$ (measured in {the} number of qubits), and {\cyan varying the} depth {\cyan up to} $T = 1024$, (measured in {the} number of unitary layers).
+The simulation uses the stabilizer formalism~\cite{gottesman9807heisenberg}, and follows the standard algorithm in Ref.~\cite{aaronson0406chp}.
+The computation of entanglement entropies~\cite{Fattal2004stabilizer, hamma0406ground, hamma0409bipartite, Klappenecker2002stabilizer, Linden2013stabilizer} is done in the ``clipped gauge'', which is a particular choice of stabilizers where entanglement entropies can be efficiently computed~\cite{nahum2017KPZ, li1901hybrid}.
 It is always implicit that the entanglement entropies and mutual information are computed for various subregions at each time step, individually for each pure-state quantum trajectory, and then averaged over ensembles of trajectories.
 Only a subset of data points for selected time windows are presented to avoid crowding; we have verified that other data points also collapse well onto the same curves.
 The included time windows {range} from early times $\tau \ll 1$ to late times $\tau \gtrsim 1$.
 Due to limited numerical precision of floating point numbers on a standard computer, we exclude from the plots data at extremely early time $\tau(m) \lesssim 0.03$, where $|1-m(\tau)| \le 10^{-16}$.
 We do not think this is an important issue, but merely a technical nuisance we have yet to fully resolve.

 We will always take $p_c = 0.1600$ and $Y/T = 0.61$ for all b.c., where $Y$ is the rescaled time (see Sec.~\ref{sec:cfm}).
 The determination of these values are discussed in Sec.~\ref{sec:pbc}.

 Some of the analytic calculations make use of standard results of simple correlation functions and Operator Product Expansions (OPEs) in CFT, which are listed in Appendix~\ref{sec:cft_calc}.